Iraq

 From the archives: 9/11

 This Sunday marks the tenth anniversary of the terrorist attacks on 11 September 2001.
-Here is the article Stephen Glover wrote for The Spectator in response: “The terrorists want us to believe the world has ended.
-We must not fall into their trap.”, Stephen Glover, 15 September 2001 As those who are old enough remember what they were doing when President Kennedy was shot, so we will all recall what we were doing when we heard about the attack on New York.
+Here is the article Stephen Glover wrote for The Spectator in response: "The terrorists want us to believe the world has ended.
+We must not fall into their trap.", Stephen Glover, 15 September 2001 As those who are old enough remember what they were doing when President Kennedy was shot, so we will all recall what we were doing when we heard about the attack on New York.
 I was reading the controversial new book about Tina Brown and Harry Evans, which I had planned to write about for this column.
-Then my elder son rang
+Then my elder son rang me.
+Immediately Tina and Harry and their New York lives seemed wholly irrelevant to what was going on there now.

 Blair returns to warn of the dangers of Iran

 With the tenth anniversary of 9/11 approaching, Tony Blair has given an interview to The Times.
-What’s making news is his—to my mind, accurate–warnings about just how dangerous it would be for the Middle East for the Iranian regime to get a nuclear bomb.
+What’s making news is his—to my mind, accurate--warnings about just how dangerous it would be for the Middle East for the Iranian regime to get a nuclear bomb.
 But what struck me about the interview was how much easier Blair believed things would be in Afghanistan and Iraq than they have been.
-He tells the paper that: “What that means is that you can knock out, militarily, the regime, but then when you’re engaged in the process of nation building afterwards, it’s not like nation building was in, say, the Balkans or Eastern Europe.”
-“You know,
+He tells the paper that: “What that means is that you can knock out, militarily, the regime, but then when you’re engaged in the process of nation building afterwards, it’s not like nation building was in, say, the Balkans or Eastern Europe.

 Need Libya be another Iraq?